TPZ-CORE/tpz_discord_whitelist/README.md

 ## Important Information

 - DO NOT USE the [tpz_subscriptions](https://github.com/TPZ-CORE/tpz_subscriptions) if you are going to use this script!
 ONLY one of both.
+- We also provide you a queue priority system supported by steam hex identifiers or discord roles.